 Singles Guide to Living In Panama

-(NOTE: A lot of the information in this article applies to couples too!)
+(NOTE: Much of this article’s information applies to couples too!)

-What do you do when you’re single and you realize that if you stay where you are living now, you may never be able to afford to retire?
-Or, what do you do when just want more excitement and adventure in your life?
-For an increasing number of 50+ year old singles, the answer is to move to Panama which was recently named as the #1 place to retire in the whole world by International Living.
+What do you do when you’re single and realize that if you stay where you live now, you may never be able to afford to retire?
+Or, what do you do when you want more excitement and adventure?
+For an increasing number of 50+ year-old singles, the answer is to move to Panama, which is often named as the best place to retire!

-About half of the people who come on a Panama Relocation Tours are singles.
-And about half of the people who come on the tour then later relocate to Panama are singles.
-There’s a growing number of singles who are planning to relocate to or retire in Panama because it is much more affordable and offers a better quality lifestyle.
+About half of the people who come on Panama Relocation Tours are singles, and about half who come on the tour and later relocate to Panama are singles.
+Many singles plan to relocate to or retire in Panama because it is much more affordable and offers a better-quality lifestyle.

 In a survey conducted by the website Best Places in the World to Retire, these were the top reasons people, including singles, retire overseas: